The Need For Diversity of Intellectual Thought

 “I just also happen to think that the company that looks for diversity of intellectual thought is, in the end, going to be the company that has greater success.”

 That struck me.
 Diversity of intellectual thought.
-We don’t hear that phrase come up in our day to day life but it is actually really important.
-I thought I would take a look at what makes up intellectual thought and what it means for our day to day life.
+We don’t hear that phrase come up in day to day life but it is something that should be focused on more.

 “Diversity of intellectual thought” is a very hard phrase to define.
 The phrase includes the words, “Diversity” and “Intellectual”, both have multiple meanings.
 The dictionary definition of “Diversity” as defined by Merriam-Webster is,

 “The condition of having or being composed of differing elements.
 The inclusion of different types of people (such as people of different races or cultures) in a group or organization”

 Alright, we can deal with that.
 How about Intellectual?
 “Intellectual” defined by Merriam-Webster is,

 “of or relating to the intellect or its use”

 a: the power of knowing as distinguished from the power to feel and to will: the capacity for knowledge